Five ways to pay for post-secondary education

-Generally easy to apply and qualify for, government student loans are disbursed based on program costs, your projected cost of living while in school, and your (or, if you are a dependent, your parents’) level of income.
+Generally easy to apply and qualify for, government student loans are disbursed based on program costs, your expected cost of living while in school and your (or, if you’re a dependent, your parents’) income.
 In Alberta, you apply for both national and provincial student loans through a single application with the National Student Loan Service Centre, but repay and manage national and provincial loans through separate online portals.

 Student loans are a bit different from bank loans.
-For instance, the interest rate on government student loans is often higher than on a bank loan or student line of credit (LOC).
-However, student loans do not start accruing interest for six months after you finish studying, and their repayment options (which include payment deferral) are more flexible than the repayment options on a loan or LOC you might receive from a bank.
+For example, the interest rate on government student loans is often higher than on a bank loan or student line of credit (LOC).
+However, student loans don’t start accruing interest until six months after you finish studying, and their repayment options (including payment deferral) are more flexible than the repayment options on a loan or LOC you might get from a bank.

 So what’s the best way to take advantage of a student loan?
-Many students who receive a government student loan receive a larger sum than is required to pay their tuition.
-Make sure you’re not taking on more debt than you need to—even though it seems like free money now, it won’t seem that way in four or six years when you have to start repaying it!
+Many students who get a government student loan receive more than they need to pay their tuition.
+Our recommendation: make sure you’re not taking on more debt than you need to.
+Even though it feels like free money now, it probably won’t seem that way in four or six years when you have to start repaying it.

-If you think you may need access to some of the money you’re not using right away, consider putting it into a tax-free savings account (TFSA); you’ll still be able to withdraw it in an emergency, but you won’t be as tempted to spend it.
-If you're confident you won't need the full amount of the loan, consider repaying a portion of the loan while you're still in school, or investing the extra money to redeem before your program of study ends.
+Want to access some of the money you don’t need now, later?
+You could put it into a tax-free savings account (TFSA).
+You’ll still be able to withdraw it in an emergency, but you won’t be as tempted to spend it.
+If you're confident you won't need the full amount of the loan, you could repay a portion of the loan while you're still in school, or invest the extra money to redeem before you finish your program.

-Bursaries, scholarships and grants are a great way to finance your education.
-Like student loans, they’re a funding option uniquely available to students—but unlike student loans, they don’t need to be repaid.
+Bursaries, scholarships and grants are a great way to pay for your education.
+Like student loans, they’re a funding option only available to students—but unlike student loans, they don’t need to be repaid.

 When you apply for a government student loan, you’re automatically considered for a low-income bursary.
-If you qualify for it, you’ll receive the bursary amount along with your loan disbursement.
+If you qualify for it, you’ll get the bursary amount plus the loan.

-Pay attention to any scholarships or grants available through the institution you’re attending.
-While many external scholarship applications involve lengthy applications and essays, many internal scholarships are awarded based on grades and/or accomplishments recognized by your instructors.
+Be on the lookout for any scholarships or grants available through your school.
+While lots of external scholarship applications include long applications and essays, many internal scholarships are given based on grades or accomplishments recognized by your instructors.
 In some universities, just maintaining a high GPA can mean a tuition reduction of hundreds or thousands of dollars.